 Vienna Metro, Austria

-Vienna Metro started initial operations in the 1970s, and has steadily expanded to constitute five lines with a total length of 74.5km, covering 101 stations.
-Vienna Metro carried approximately 444 million passengers in 2012.
+The Vienna Metro, also known as Vienna U-Bahn, began in the 1970s, and has steadily expanded to constitute five lines with a total length of 78.5km, covering 104 stations.
+The underground rapid transit system operated by Vienna's public transport operator Wiener Linien carried approximately 444 million passengers in 2012.

 The first phase of expansion of Vienna metro rail was carried out during 1969-1982, encompassing Lines U1, U2 and U4.
 The second phase of expansion on lines U3 and U6 got underway immediately afterwards, with the work completed in 2000.
 The third phase commenced in 2001 and work progressed over the next nine years.